KJoelMubuuke/Kimwanyi-Sacco/README.md

 - Must repay fully before applying again
 - Only admins can approve or reject

-**Members**
+**System & Audit**
 - Unique National ID and Membership Number enforced
-- Accounts deactivated (not deleted) by admin
+- Accounts deactivated (not deleted) by admin to maintain history
-- Admin accounts are structurally separate from member accounts
+- All major admin and member actions are securely logged in the system audit trail

 ---